The Local Guides

 Surrounded by green hills and clean air, we are stoked to see so many local producers making goodness!
 Go hunt and gather some Raglan made goodies to enjoy while you’re here or take a little slice of Raglan home with you.
 Check out the chocolate, waffles and coffee from LaLaLand Raglan Roast coffee, Raglan Artisan Bread, look for the queues or follow your nose!

 Raglan Food Co (hello best Coconut Yoghurt ever!), The Herbal Dispensary includes their fresh market with lots of organic goodness, Top Cut Butchery or Raglan Fish where you can grab fish straight off the boats or it is hard to resist fish & chips on the wharf as the sunsets!).
 Hunt and Gather Bee Co offer bee keeping experiences, Dreamview Farm raw milk is available next door at Four Square or for a different thirst, Workshop Brewing craft beer tasting is great fun on a hot or wet day!

 We are thrilled to have Shop Without Packaging (SWOP) bring their waste free approach to stocking up your pantry so BYO containers when you come or grab some jars at the door

 Artists, sculptors, musicians embrace the coastal life inspired by it’s seasons and scenery to inspire their works.
 Raglan’s Old School Arts Centre is a great discovery point for local artists, studio trails and events.
 The Creative Market is a great place to meet the makers on the second Sunday of the month.

-The annual Raglan Arts Weekend is usually at Easter and is truly an amazing showcase and studio trail of some of New Zealand’s most talented artists.
+The annual Raglan Arts Weekend is usually held on Labour weekend and is truly an amazing showcase and studio trail of some of New Zealand’s most talented artists.